BWallyn/nyc-taxi/README.md

 # New York City TCL trips

+## Introduction

+The goal of this project is to predict the time of a NYC taxi trip.
+The data is provided by the [NYC Taxi and Limousine Commission](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

+## Pipelines

+### Data engineering

+The data engineering pipeline is designed to download the data from the NYC Taxi and Limousine Commission, split into train, validation and test sets and create the target.

+### Data science

 ## Model

 In order to predict the time of the trip, we use a scikit-learn pipeline with a Gradient Boosting model.